whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 Manager Server Requirements
 ---------------------------

-The *manager server* is a dedicated server on which the Manager for Lustre software is installed.
+The *manager server* is a dedicated server on which the Integrated Manager for Lustre software is installed.
 This is unique from the *management* *server*.
 Requirements for the manager server are listed next.